-The holiday season's gift-giving allure will continue to shine through bleak economic factors in the fourth quarter, with the Consumer Electronics Association (CEA) predicting a 9 percent increase in manufacturer shipment revenues and an 8.8 percent gain in sales for the entire year.
+Las Vegas — The allure of consumer electronics gift-giving during the holiday season will continue to shine through bleak economic factors in the fourth quarter with the Consumer Electronics Association (CEA) predicting a 9 percent increase in manufacturer shipment revenues and an 8.8 percent gain in sales for the entire year.

-While the survey said consumer confidence is the “lowest ever,” product mix has shifted toward higher prices, overall gift plans are up 22 percent, interest in CE is the same overall (with certain categories being up), and the number of people to buy for is down.
+While consumer confidence is the “lowest ever,” according to the survey, product mix has shifted towards higher prices, overall gift plans are up 22 percent, interest in CE is the same overall (with certain categories being up), and the number of people to buy for is down.

 The survey involved random telephone interviews with 1,000 U.S. adults during late September, asking about intentions to buy CE products as gifts during the 2005 holiday season.
 It showed that 61 percent of those surveyed said the economy is worse than last year, the highest since 2001.
 And the number of consumers who planned to spend less on gifts spiked to 37 percent, the highest total since the survey began in 1994.
 Last year 25 percent surveyed said they would spend less on gifts during the holidays.